A law firm website can be a fascinating subject with firms taking a multitude of different approaches.

 Develop your client personas and align your marketing activities towards them and your marketing will now be much more focused ...and successful!

-If you would like to receive leads from your law firm website creating high-quality content is an essential part of the mix.
-Whilst this often sounds like a lot of hard work, the good news is that if you already have a website for your practice then you should have some content.
+If you would like to receive leads from your website, creating high-quality content is an essential part of the mix.
+Whilst this sounds like hard work, the good news is that if you already have a website for your firm then at least you have a starting point.

 It is whether or not this content is any good is the real issue...

-Having identified who your target audience is in the previous section, you will now need to make sure that you develop regular content that interests them.
-By doing this and creating content to address their various pains (i.e. the challenges they face in relation to this particular topic), you will:
+Having identified who your target audience is in the previous section, you need to make sure you develop regular content to interest them.
+By doing this and creating content to address their pains (i.e. the challenges they face), you will:

 When your audience starts to look on search engines for solutions to their pains they will begin to find your content addressing these topics.

-Attract visitors who are far more open to engaging with you
+Attract visitors who are open to engaging with you